-The United States of America might be adding a whole new branch to the military – and it won’t even be on U.S. soil.
+The United States of America has added a whole new branch to the military – and it won’t even be on U.S. soil.
 In fact, it won’t even be on planet Earth.
 President Trump calls it Space Force.

 Space Force Launching